terasolunaorg/terasoluna-gfw-functionaltest/README.md

   A project that manages the SQL file for initializing the database

-- **terasoluna-gfw-functionaltest-javaconfig**

-  A project that manages Java-based configuration definitions

 - **terasoluna-gfw-functionaltest-selenium**

   A project that manages common modules used in selenium tests